vanGoghhh/tp/docs/DeveloperGuide.md

 ### 3.3 List feature

+The List feature has two variants, one for listing candidates `list can` and one for listing jobs `list job`.
+We will illustrate this feature using only the candidates variant here as the job variant works analogously.

 The implemented list mechanism is facilitated by `ModelManager`.
 It implements `Model` and contains a `FilteredList`, which is a subclass of `ObservableList`.
 Additionally, it implements the following operations: